Naser0116/Hello-World/README.md

 # Hello-World
 My name is Naser Mohammed
-I love traving and sending time with friends
+I love traving and spending time with friends